 A decade ago, economic development groups pushed to bring fiber optic cable to rural Oregon.
-Improved broadband made its way to Roseburg, though many areas in the state remain unserved.
-Representatives of TMS and First Call said the improved Internet service helped keep their companies in Roseburg.
+Improved broadband made its way to Roseburg, though many rural parts of the state remain unserved.
+Representatives of TMS and First Call said the improved Internet service have helped keep their companies in Roseburg.

-Starting employees at the Roseburg call centers earn about a dollar more than minimum wage — a bit less than they’d earn in Portland.
+Starting employees at the Roseburg call centers earn about a dollar over minimum wage — a bit less than they’d earn in Portland.
 But both provide incentives intended to fill the gap.

 FCR offers profit-sharing to employees after two years on the job.
 It works out to about a dollar an hour for most employees who qualify.
-At TMS, sales agents start earning commission on day one, and can supplement their paychecks by up to about $5 an hour by “upselling,” or getting callers to purchase additional products.
+At TMS, sales agents start earning commission their first day, and can supplement their paychecks by up to about $5 an hour by “upselling,” or getting callers to spend more money.

-Rooney said it’s difficult to know for certain what effect I-5 has had, but a large call center in Coos Bay, in more remote coastal Oregon, recently closed after floundering for years.
+Rooney said it’s difficult to know for certain what effect I-5 has, but a large call center in Coos Bay, in more remote coastal Oregon, closed recently after floundering for years.

-First Call Resolution was formed in 2005 when the Roseburg communications firm Comspan was purchased by a Canadian corporation.
-Comspan investors retained the call center side of the business, and forged ahead with Comspan co-founder John Stadter and his friend and former colleague Matthew Achak pitching a new way for businesses to outsource customer service.
-First Call emerged as Comspan Call Center Services in 2005, before changing its name in 2007.
+First Call Resolution was formed in 2005 when the Roseburg communications company Comspan was purchased by a Canadian corporation.
+Comspan investors retained the call center side of the business and Comspan co-founder John Stadter and partner Matthew Achak pitched them a new way for businesses to outsource customer service.
+Comspan then became Comspan Call Center Services, and, in 2007, First Call Resolution.

 TMS was founded in 1990 in Sonoma County, Calif.
 It relocated to Roseburg in 1994.

-“We moved here, one, because I’m a native Oregonian, and two, because I was looking for a place with high unemployment,” Stapleton said.
+“We moved here, one, because I’m a native Oregonian,” said CEO Dotty Stapleton.
+“And two, because I was looking for a place with high unemployment.”

-More than 450 sales agents work out of TMS’s bustling and compact office in a residential neighborhood, though the number is always in flux.
-TMS agents work on 150 accounts, namely product catalogues and infomercials, but also companies such as vacuum manufacturer Dyson and Beachbody, seller of the P90X workout DVDs.
+More than 450 sales agents work out of TMS’s unassuming office in a residential neighborhood, though that number is always in flux.
+TMS agents work on 150 accounts, namely product catalogues and infomercials, but also companies like vacuum manufacturer Dyson and Beachbody, seller of the P90X workout DVDs.

-First Call’s Stadter asked The News-Review to not name his clients, though readers have likely heard of some of them.
+First Call’s Stadter asked The News-Review to not name his clients.
+Readers have likely heard of many of them.

 A RELIEF TO HELP PEOPLE

 TMS and First Call are, respectively, the fifth- and seventh-largest employers in Douglas County.
 Stapleton said the two Roseburg call center companies coexist peacefully because they aren’t in direct competition.
-Her employees primarily field calls from customers.
-First Call handles customer service for corporate clients.
+Her employees primarily field incoming sales calls.
+First Call handles customer service for corporations.

 TMS operations manager Kelly Lowman said the company gives slight preference to applicants with work experience at First Call.